 - Evaluate heart muscle function

 At many hospitals, several interventional, or therapeutic, procedures to open blocked arteries are performed after the diagnostic part of the cardiac cath is complete.
 Interventional procedures include balloon angioplasty and stent placements.
+Opening an artery that is blocked and preventing blood flow and oxygen delivery to the heart muscle could be a lifesaving procedure.

 What Are the Risks of a Cardiac Cath?